hrz1365/EC_project/README.md

   - Generate the feature space, both in vector and tabular formats, using the generate_features function.
   - for each buffer size (5km, 10km, 25km, 50km, 100km):
     - Create a circular neighborhood (radius = buffer size)
-    - Create focal rasters by assigning to the focal cell the mean of values in its nighborhood
+    - Create focal rasters by assigning to the focal cell the mean of values in its neighborhood
     - Extract focal rasters to feature points
     - Add values to the tabular feature space
-    - Save the resulting data-frame as a table
+    - Save the resulting dataframe as the feature space comprising constant features.
+- **bu_features.R**: The script to generate feature space based on buffers of time-varying attributes.
+These attributes are built-up values per grid cell over time.
+For a given country:
+  - Load the multi-layer built-up raster in 1km
+  - Load feature points and the empty feature space
+  - Extract the built-up layer for a single layer
+  - For the different buffer sizes:
+    - Create a circular neighborhood (radius = buffer size)
+    - Create focal rasters by assigning to the focal cell the mean of values in its neighborhood
+    - Extract focal rasters to feature points
+    - Add values to the tabular feature space